aaronbloomfield/ccc/hws/btcparser/index.md

 In Python, given a hash, the `.digest()` method returns it in binary format, and the `.hexdigest()` method returns it in an ASCII hex representation.

 This is the Merkle tree root in the [genesis block](https://en.bitcoin.it/wiki/Genesis_block), displayed in big-Endian format.
-Thus, our Endian-ness is reversed.
+Thus, our Endian-ness is reversed from what is displayed in the block.
 So we can un-reverse (?) it; note that we are recomputing `hash2` with `.digest()`, rather than `.hexdigest()`, to get it's value in binary:

 ```
 >>> hash2 = sha256(hash1).digest()